Dear visitor and friend

 • The foundation is exclusively people-financed, and receives no funds whatsoever from governments or corporations, thus doing free research in a true sense.

-• It does theoretical work and publications but also on-the ground activities aiming at conflict analysis, peace proposal-making, education, mediation and media commentary, e.g. in Somalia/Somaliland, all parts of former Yugoslavia, Georgia, Burundi, Iraq, Iran and Syria.
+• It does theoretical work and publications but also on-the-ground activities aiming at conflict analysis, peace proposal-making, education, mediation and media commentary, e.g. in Somalia/Somaliland, all parts of former Yugoslavia, Georgia, Burundi, Iraq, Iran, Syria and China.

-• Jan Oberg has received a number of awards for peace research and practise, and has been nominated over several years for the Nobel Peace Prize.
+• Jan Oberg has received a number of awards for peace research and practice, and has been nominated over several years for the Nobel Peace Prize.

 2. Art photographer

-• Oberg’s parents were collectors of now classical contemporary American and European art in the 1960s and 1970s, his father also a gallerist.
-So he grew up with art and acquired his first camera at the age of 7 and assisted the father in the gallery and has preserved the collection after the parents’ death.
+• Oberg’s parents were collectors of now classical contemporary American and European art in the 1960s and 1970s, his father was also a gallerist.
+So he grew up with art and acquired his first camera at the age of 7 and assisted his father in the gallery and preserved the collection after his parents’ death.

 • In 2003 – after his pictures from Iraq attracted at least as much attention as his writings from there – he decided to work with photography as a parallel activity.